 Storing and Reheating Leftovers

 This crab pasta can be kept in an airtight container in the refrigerator for up to three days.
-Reheat leftovers in the microwave or on the stovetop over low heat, string often.
+Reheat leftovers on the stovetop over low heat, stirring often.
+I usually add a bit more half and half or cream to help loosen it up.
 Always use your best discretion when it comes to eating leftovers.

 If you make this creamy crab pasta recipe or any of my other recipes, please leave a comment and let me know what you think.
 I love hearing from you!